jbu5105/Towards_album_artwork_generation_based_on_audio/README.md

 # Towards_album_artwork_generation_based_on_audio

-In this github repository I leave all experiments and analysis on my thesis "Towards album artwork generation based on audio", see on https://drive.google.com/file/d/1scFpsCY6XIzlZHmDzzWI2GryafkLyglI/view?usp=sharing
+In this github repository I leave all experiments and analysis on my thesis "Towards album artwork generation based on audio", see document on https://drive.google.com/file/d/1scFpsCY6XIzlZHmDzzWI2GryafkLyglI/view?usp=sharing

 ## Abstract
 Music albums nowadays, can not be conceived without its artwork.
 Since first used, album